-Honestly, this is the best thing that has happened for all parents.
+Honestly, this is the best thing that has happened to all parents.
 Get it.
 Use it.
 Use orthodontic ones.
 And watch the magic unfold.
 For naps, I just pop the pacifier in his mouth, and he doses off.
 For the night, he sleeps while I feed him his last bottle, and stays asleep mostly.
 If he does stir in the night and gets a little cranky I give him the pacifier, but that doesn’t happen all the time.
 So our nights are cry-free, quiet, and happy, Alhamdulillah.

 TIPS for getting your baby on a schedule

 - Set a sleeping time, preferably a little late in the night for newborns, so you can also get maximum sleep and not get a wide-awake baby at 4 in the morning.
 I set his time initially at 12 midnight and gradually bring it back as he grows up.
 My toddler now sleeps at 7:30 on school nights, and at 9 on vacations and on weekends.